 - Once the rice and ground beef have finished cooking, add them both to a large mixing bowl.

-- Now add in the salt, garlic powder, and onion powder.
-Mix everything together until combined, and the seasonings are evenly distributed.
-Taste and adjust seasonings as desired.
+- Add the salt, garlic powder, and onion powder.
+Mix everything together until combined and evenly distributed.

 - Lightly oil a 9x13 inch baking dish.

-- Now we layer the nachos!
-Start by spreading out 1/3 of the bag of chips in the bottom of the baking dish.
+- Start by spreading out ⅓ of the bag of chips in the bottom of the baking dish.

-- Now repeat this layering order two more times!
+- Repeat this layering order two more times.

 - Preheat the oven to 375 degrees.

-- Cook the nachos for 10-12 minutes, until warm and the cheese has melted.
+- Bake the nachos for 10-12 minutes, until warm and the cheese has melted.

 Serve and enjoy!

 - Add toppings, if desired, and serve these nachos with sour cream, salsa, and guacamole.